Paula Berry

-Paula Lynette Berry (born February 18, 1969, in John Day, Oregon) is a retired javelin thrower from the United States.
+Paula Lynette Berry (born February 18, 1969) is a retired javelin thrower from the United States.
 She represented her native country at the 1992 Summer Olympics, finishing in 23rd place in the final rankings.
 She set her personal best (61.60 metres) on May 23, 1991, in Eugene, Oregon with the old javelin type.

-Inducted later at the University of Oregon's Athletic "Hall of Fame," she currently coaches track at Bucknell University in Pennsylvania.
+Inducted later at the University of Oregon's Athletic "Hall of Fame", she currently coaches track at Bucknell University in Pennsylvania.